locomotivemtl/wordpress-locomotive/README.md

-# wordpress-locomotive
+# Locomotive for WordPress

-Adds a touch of Locomotive to WordPress
+WordPress Plugin that automatically adds some agency branding and useful links to the WordPress Administration panel.
+Also provides a means to add Locomotive's signature.